zannloo/tp/docs/DeveloperGuide.md

    added through the `GroupChildOperation::addTaskToAllStudent` method.
 For each student, the method would check if the task is already present, if not it would add the task.
 6. It should look something like this.

    <puml src="diagrams/DeadlineFinalState.puml" width="550" />

+This sequence diagram illustrates the general flow when adding the deadline task to *all* students, the sequence diagram for adding a deadline task to a *single* student can be found in the `Model` component.

 <puml src="diagrams/CreateDeadlineCommandSequenceDiagram.puml" width="550" />

-The above sequence diagram illustrates the general flow when adding the deadline task to *all* students, the sequence diagram for adding a deadline task to a *single* student can be found in the `Model` component.
+This is an activity diagram showing the general activity of the add deadline command.

 //TODO ADD activity diagram

-Above is an activity diagram showing the general activity of the add deadline command.

 #### Design Consideration